Kaf San

-Kaf San (كفسان, also Romanized as Kaf Sān; also known as Kabsān and Robāt-e Kafsān) is a village in Galehzan Rural District, in the Central District of Khomeyn County, Markazi Province, Iran.
-At the 2006 census, its population was 484, in 135 families.
+Kaf San (كفسان) (Note: Also romanized as Kaf Sān; also known as Kabsān and Robāt-e Kafsān) is a village in Galehzan Rural District of the Central District in Khomeyn County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 484 in 135 households.
+The following census in 2011 counted 383 people in 116 households.
+The 2016 census measured the population of the village as 368 people in 128 households.